About the RAP program

 The assistance is based on your previous year’s income.
 Fluctuations throughout the year will be captured on your next income tax return and will be reflected in the amount you receive in the future.
 If your income has significantly and permanently gone down, please contact us to determine if you are eligible for an adjustment.

-What if my income was over the maximum income on my tax return, but I am currently unemployed or on maternity leave?
+What if my income was over the maximum income on last year’s tax return, but my income has gone down?

 What happens if I go on income assistance?